apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 ALTER TABLE StudentInfo ADD IF NOT EXISTS PARTITION (age=18);

--- After adding new partition to the table
+-- After adding a new partition to the table
 SHOW PARTITIONS StudentInfo;
 +------------+--+
 | partition  |